• Home

 I can help you in the planning and the making of a magical getaway!
 Send me an email adrianabonetti@d2travel.com

-In today’s show, we have news about new mask guidelines, changes coming to the Tower of Terror, Disney Broadway is getting ready to re-open, headline news, meet-ups, trivia and so much more.
+In today’s show, we have news about Fall favorites coming to Disneyland, new Christmas events at Walt Disney World, Disneyland Paris get a new fast pass system, headline news, meet-ups, trivia and so much more.

 Continue Reading …